otalk/getUserMedia/README.md

 ## Handling errors (summary)

 All failed calls to `getusermedia` in this library will return an error object (of type `NavigatorUserMediaError`) as the first argument to the callback.
-All will have a `.name` attribute of one of the following strings.
+All will have a `.name` according to [the specification](http://w3c.github.io/mediacapture-main/getusermedia.html#mediastreamerror)

-- `"NOT_SUPPORTED"` (for cases where a browser doesn't support `getUserMedia`.)
-- `"PERMISSION_DENIED"`
-- `"CONSTRAINT_NOT_SATISFIED"`

-## More about errors
+## Testing

-As of this writing all browsers handle errors differently.
-Firefox calls the error callback with a string, Chrome with an error object.

-Neither follow [the spec](http://dev.w3.org/2011/webrtc/editor/getusermedia.html#navigatorusermediaerror-and-navigatorusermediaerrorcallback) which says it should be an error object with an appropriate `.name` attribute.

-According to the spec all errors should be an error object of type `NavigatorUserMediaError`.
-With a `.name` attribute of either:

-- `"PERMISSION_DENIED"`
-- `"CONSTRAINT_NOT_SATISFIED"`

-Also, it sucks to have to test for capability before calling getUserMedia.
-This lib solves that too.
-So you still get an appropriate error object back with a `.name` of `"NOT_SUPPORTED_ERROR"` which is the same as what the spec says to do if a constraint is requested but not supported.
-For example requesting video/audio when you only have a microphone in a browser that still supports `getUserMedia`.

-In this library we add one more:

-- `"NOT_SUPPORTED"` for cases where a browser doesn't support `getUserMedia`.
+For Firefox testing, the module evaluates the localStorage 'useFirefoxFakeDevice' variable to access fake devices.

 ## License